santismo/Logic-Pro-11-Chord-time-detect-Automation/README.md

 ---------------------

-Also, map the following key commands:
+Map the following key commands:

 Map “Go to Position…” to z